 Name Change Applications

-People want to change their name for a variety of reasons — sometimes simply because through time they have become known by a name not on a birth certificate, or they no longer want to be known by a name that appears on legal documentation.
+People want to change their name for a variety of reasons — sometimes simply because they have become known by a name that is not on a birth certificate, or they no longer want to be known by a name that appears on legal documentation.

 At each step of the process, there are unique issues to be followed and addressed.
 As such, partnering with a skilled attorney is crucial.

-The Law Office of Jordan B. Rickards has close to a decade working on these and similar issues in and around Milltown.
+The Law Office of Jordan B. Rickards has close to a decade working on these and similar issues in and around New Jersey.
 We encourage you to get in touch as soon as possible to understand your options and rights.
-We usually charge a fee of $1500 for such a procedure, though this can change depending on the special circumstances of the case (some counties require a formal hearing, which may require additional fees, while others do not).
+We usually charge a fee of $1500 for such a procedure, though this can change depending on the special circumstances of the case.
+For instance, some counties require a formal hearing, which may require additional fees, while others do not.
 We also require that the client pay the expenses associated with the application.
 Expenses typically include $250 for the court filing fee, $150 for three certified copies of the name change order (two of which are submitted to the state), and roughly $100 or so to publish the appropriate notices in the paper.

-To schedule an initial consultation to discuss the name change process with legal name change lawyer Jordan B. Rickards, call 732-297-8200 or email the firm.
+To schedule an initial consultation to discuss the name change process with law expert Jordan B. Rickards, call 732-783-5446 or contact us online now!